rcchirwa/insight_data_engineering_code_mix/README.md

 ####*Mashed Up in Python*

-A Sudoku Puzzle Solver mixed in Python.
+A Sudoku Puzzle Solver mixed in Python 2.7.8.
 The goal of the project is to produce a board with a correct solution as long as the given board is valid.

 ####Running the Puzzle Solver: